headjoe3/Dread/README.md

 Dread
 =====

-Post your rxbm models here for my game.
-Also post what we need to add.
+This is where you can post your models for my game.
+List of models/scripts we need:

+Coming Soon (PM me, Databrain what you think the game needs)